Icinga/icinga-vagrant/icinga2x-graylog2/README.md

 ## Documentation

-The Icinga 2 documentation is located at http://docs.icinga.org The Graylog2 documentation is located at http://www.graylog2.org/resources/documentation
+The Icinga 2 documentation is located at http://docs.icinga.org The Graylog documentation is located at http://docs.graylog.org

 # Updates